-Drilling mud and cuttings are the only effluents that could be present in vicinity of the wellsite that are likely to affect local soft bottom benthic communities.
+Drilling muds and cuttings are the only effluents that could be present in vicinity of the wellsite that are likely to affect local soft bottom benthic communities.
 During initial well drilling interval(s) before the marine riser is set, cuttings and water-based mud will be released at the seafloor.
 Excess cement slurry will also be released at the seafloor during casing installation for the riserless portion of the drilling operations.
 Cement slurry components typically include cement mix and some of the same chemicals used in water-based drilling muds (Boehm et al., 2001; Fink, 2016).
 The main impacts will be burial and smothering of benthic organisms within several meters to tens of meters around the wellbore where cuttings and water-based muds physically contact the seafloor.
 Soft bottom sediments disturbed by cuttings, drilling muds, and cement slurry will eventually be recolonized through larval settlement and migration from adjacent areas.
-Because some deep-sea biota grow and reproduce slowly, recovery may require several years for the affected area within meters to tens of meters of the set of the soft bottom set of the soft bottom.
+Because some deep-sea biota grow and reproduce slowly, recovery may require several years for the affected area within meters to tens of meters of the wellbore.